WordPress Plugins That Are Not Approved

 - js & css Script Optimizer

 Besides, you should not be concerned about the performance of your WordPress site.
 That’s our job.
-The excellent performance we provide is without doubt the main reason you chose us as your storage provider.
+The excellent performance we provide is without doubt the main reason you chose us as your hosting provider.

 If you feel more confident with the additional backup service being done by WordPress plugin, in general we recommend the plugin: